midonet/midonet/specs/neutron_translation.md

 For all port types:

+ * Remove the MidoNet network MAC table entry referencing the MAC
+ * address
  * Remove the MidoNet network MAC table entry referencing the port
  * Remove the MidoNet network ARP table entry referencing the IP addresses of the port
  * Remove the matching MidoNet port.

+Note that when attempting to remove a MidoNet port, it is possible that it does not exist (for example, 'neutron:remote_site' port), but the delete operation should still succeed.

 For any port type, if the port is bound, unbind.